mediaupstream/tiny-permission/readme.md

 # Tiny Permission

 Manage CRUD permissions using bitmasks.
-You can store all possible CRUD combinations in 2 bytes (0-15), or one hexidecimal value (0-F). :cool:
+You can store all possible CRUD combinations in 2 bytes (0-15), or one hexidecimal value (0-F)

 All CRUD combinations: